quicwg/base-drafts/draft-ietf-quic-tls.md

 The secrets used for protecting Initial packets do not change during the connection, even after receiving a Retry.
-A server that sends a Retry therefore needs to either remember the original connection ID and Initial protection keys or save the original connection ID the Retry token.
+A server that sends a Retry therefore needs to either remember the original connection ID and Initial protection keys or save the original connection ID in the Retry token.

 {{test-vectors-initial}} contains test vectors for the initial packet encryption.